Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Asymptotic plane waves and transverse projections

 and the projection operator simplifies to

-An alternative transverse projector, which is local in the physical space but not in the momentum space, is built by projecting the vector field onto the 2-sphere orthogonal to the radial direction $n_i=\partial_i r$ by defining an orthornormal spacial basis $\{n_i, u_i, v_i\}$ as defined in Sec.~\ref{sSec:polmetricth}.
-The corresponding projection operator then simply takes the form of the definition in Eq.~\eqref{eq:ProjectionT} back in Section \ref{sSec:TensorMemoryGen},
+An alternative transverse projector, which is local in the physical space but not in the momentum space, is built by projecting the vector field onto the 2-sphere orthogonal to the radial direction $n_i=\partial_i r$ by defining an orthonormal spatial basis $\{n_i, u_i, v_i\}$ as defined in Sec.~\ref{sSec:polmetricth}.
+The corresponding projection operator then simply takes the form of the definition in Eq.~\eqref{eq:ProjectionT} back in Sec.~\ref{sSec:TensorMemoryGen}, as follows

 The spatially transverse part of the vector is then given by

 It is now straightforward to show that in the plane-wave limit of the asymptotic radiation the two notions of transversality coincide.
 This is because a radially outward wave sufficiently far away from a localized astrophysical source at each instant in time is solely characterized by a unique and well-defined direction of propagation $\vec{n}=\vec\nabla r$.
 This precisely defines the plane-wave limit.
 Importantly, for this statement to hold, we do not need to assume anything about the precise form of the asymptotic propagation equation and the correspondence is therefore also universally valid in any metric theory beyond GR.